howieliang/howieliang.github.io/NFCSense/README.md

 __![Figure 19](figures/chi21-174-fig19.png)Figure 19: Customized antenna array for capturing the speed of a tag-embedded marble: (a) implementation of 1 × 3 two-turn antenna array and a tag-embedded marble; (b–c) marble movement being captured when the tag is tilted 90°; cases can be distinguished by the number of pulses.__

 ### Acknowledgement
-We sincerely acknowledge Associate Chairs and the anonymous reviewers for the helpful comments.
 The first author would like to thank his wife and kids for supporting most of the fabrication and experiments to be completed at home.

 ### Cite this Work
 ```